 Aside from the Heisman Trophy, The Maxwell Award is college football’s most prestigious, individual honor.
 Current NFL stars like Cam Newton (2010), Derrick Henry (2015) and Baker Mayfield (2017) were named Maxwell Award winners during their careers.
 It’s safe to say that the “Other Award” took on a life of its own as the headlining honor at ESPN’s annual Home Depot College Football Awards Show.

-Just beyond the mid-way point of the 2019 season, the club announced 20 semifinalists for the 2019 Maxwell Award.
-They range from last season’s Maxwell Award winner Tua Tagovailoa to Ohio State defensive end Chase Young, both of whom are considered can’t-miss prospects in the 2020 NFL Draft.
+Just beyond the mid-way point of the 2019 season, the club announced the semifinalists for the 2019 Maxwell Award.
+They ranged from last season’s Maxwell Award winner Tua Tagovailoa to Ohio State defensive end Chase Young, both of whom are considered can’t-miss prospects in the 2020 NFL Draft.
 From Oregon to Clemson and everywhere in between, these players make up an incredible batch of talent.

 Maxwell Award Semifinalists

 Derrick Brown, DT, Auburn

 D’Andre Swift, RB, Georgia